pip-services/pip-services-docs/content/en/dart/container/containers/container.md

 `@override`
 > bool isOpen()

-- **returns**: boolean - True if the component is open and false otherwise.
+- **returns**: bool - True if the component is open and false otherwise.

 #### open